yuchenglim04/besselBreakfast/Software/jupyterlab_nbconvert.md

 Removing it will give you the full error log output.

-This should show the location of the nbconvert library:
+This should show the location of source files of the nbconvert library:

         pip show nbconvert